rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Plus, you will get a support team that is always ready to help you out.
 You may test out our free version.
 If you see that WooCommerce Product Feed Manager is easier to use than other such plugins and you are able to generate feed as required, then you may upgrade to our PRO version and enjoy our service to the fullest.
 = Which merchant shops are supported? =
-Currently, we support 42 major merchant shops:
+Currently, we support 50 major merchant shops:
 - Google Shopping
 - Google Adwords
 - Google Dynamic Search Ads
 - Google Local Products
+- Google Local Products Inventory
 - RSS Feed
 - Amazon Seller Ad
 - Marktplaats